Frequently Asked Questions & Tips

 Can we have additional guests in the house for a party?

 If you intend on having additional guests to the house for an event, they must be authorised.
-They may be an additional cleaning charge after the event.
+There may be an additional cleaning charge after the event.
 Any guests not staying in the house, must have vacated the property by midnight on the night of the wedding, and by 6pm on other nights.